davecaplinger/template-warpstream-quickstart/README.md

 Under the hood, it is maintaining an entry for each message key (in this case page_id) in state, and updating the relevant action count whenever a new message is processed.
 This means that if the process is interrupted or restarted, it can pick up from where it left off.
 In essence, the state store serves a similar role to a lightweight database.

+This repo includes a sample file [state_example.json](./state_example.json), to give you an idea what the state would look like for this example.

 The aggregated results are then written to a second downstream topic using the` to_topic` function.

 Keep the processor terminal window open, and open a third window